Preempt Security Release v3.2 – What’s New

 1. Threat Hunter got a whole new look, enabling more intuitive hunting.
 To develop this capability, we listened to our customers and conducted research with some of the leading threat hunters of the world (eg. True Security Training Group).
 Key improvements included:

-- A new flow for excluding results to pinpoint the target faster and more intuitively
+- New flow for excluding results to pinpoint the target faster and more intuitively

 - The ability to open the search via the API query builder to enable easier integration with external software